 Here is another example where the chart has rallied from Rs.288 to Rs.338.
 Therefore 50 points move makes up for the Fibonacci upmove.
 The stock retraced back 38.2% to Rs.319 before resuming its up move.

-The Fibonacci retracements can also be applied to stocks that are falling, in order to identify levels upto which the stock can bounce back.
+The Fibonacci retracements can also be applied to falling stocks to identify levels upto which the stock can bounce back.
 In the chart below (DLF Limited), the stock started to decline from Rs.187 to Rs.
 120.6 thus making 67 points as the Fibonacci down move.

 After the down move, the stock attempted to bounce back retracing back to Rs.162, which is the 61.8% Fibonacci retracement level.